 If flour builds structure, fat is constantly working against it.
 That tension is what gives cookies their tenderness.

-Butter, in particular, plays multiple roles at once.
-It adds flavor, creates richness, and-because it melts early in the baking process-drives spread.
-The first time you brown butter, this becomes even more obvious.
-As the milk solids toast, you're effectively developing flavor before the dough even hits the oven.
+Butter, especially, is doing a lot of jobs at once for me.
+It brings flavor, richness, and-because it melts early in the bake-controls how far the dough spreads.
+The first time I browned butter for cookies, it was a lightbulb moment: as the milk solids toasted, I realized I was building flavor before the dough ever touched the oven.
 In cookies like Brown Butter Gingersnap Cookies, that translates into a deeper, more complex result.

-But fat is also one of the easiest ways to lose control of a cookie.
-Butter that's too soft or dough that's too warm will spread before the structure has time to set.
-On the other hand, when fat is balanced correctly, you get that ideal contrast-crisp edges with a soft center-like in Bakery-Style Salted Caramel Chocolate Chip Cookies.
+But fat is also one of the fastest ways to lose control of a batch.
+Butter that's too soft or dough that's too warm will spread right past the point where the structure can keep up.
+When I get the fat balance right, I get exactly what I'm after: crisp edges with a soft center, the way you see in Bakery-Style Salted Caramel Chocolate Chip Cookies.

 Sugar: Moisture and Texture